 Drouet et al. (2017) and Arteta et al. (2021, under review) show that recorded ground motions show considerable regional attenuation variations, i.e., the ground motions are larger in Chile and much smaller in Ecuador and Columbia.
 The trend hinges around Southern Peru and Northern Chile, where this project is.
 The NGA-sub GMMs, however, were constrained using strong-motion data mostly recorded in the southern South America.
 We therefore consider applying a finer-region adjustment to GMMs which were developed using largely southern data, e.g., AG, or using southern data only, e.g., KBCG south.

-For GMMs, i.e., KBCG and PSBAH, that have separate sub-models for the southern and northern South America, we included both sub-models to take into account the regional attenuation variation.
+For GMMs, i.e., KBCG and PSHAB, that have separate sub-models for the southern and northern South America, we included both sub-models to take into account the regional attenuation variation.
 We weighted the southern sub-models slightly more because the project site is slightly south to the boundary (at about 10⁰S) between the southern and northern South America.
 For the other GMMs, i.e., AG, that do not have separate sub-models for the southern and northern South America, we plotted the between-event residuals along latitudes, fitted a linear trend line to the data, and used the approximate slope of the trend line as the finer-region adjustment.

 Figure 9 shows between-event residuals along latitudes for interface earthquakes.
 A linear trend line was fitted to the residuals.
 There is no noticeable non-zero trend in this figure.
 We therefore consider the finer-region adjustment for AG is negligible.